- Code BIOL6035

 - Unit Value 6 units

 This course aims to introduce some of the major concepts in the study of life, focussing on evolutionary and ecological questions.
 It assumes no previous qualifications in biology and, while this course is an important prerequisite for those majoring in biology, it is also designed for students not intending further study in biology.
-The program consists of four modules, as follows.
+The program consists of the following modules:

 (a) Evolution - diversity and classification of life; evidence for evolution; natural selection and adaptation; speciation; evolutionary trees.